-Twitchy Woman is hosting a series of webinars on Zoom every other Sunday morning at 10 am Pacific Time (1 PM Eastern).
+Twitchy Woman is hosting a series of webinars on Zoom about twice a month on Sunday mornings at 10 am Pacific Time (1 PM Eastern).
 Our meetings are always fun, informative and free.
 And just for Women with PD.
 To maintain privacy for this group, we ask that care-partners and family members not attend unless an event states that registration is open to all.
 If you have any questions, please contact firstname.lastname@example.org.
 Registration is required for each webinar.
 The passcode is always Twitchy.

 We also have a closed group on FaceBook that you are welcome to join.
 This is for women with PD only, to maintain privacy.
 Feel free to post information about any of our speakers, topics you would like to see on Sunday Mornings and more.